 29. Arcadia Round Barn

-Built in 1898 by a local farmer, this distinctively shaped barn is worth the six-mile detour east of Route 66.
+Built in 1898 by a local farmer, this distinctively shaped barn is worth a stop on Route 66.
 Achieved by using soaked bur oak boards forcibly shaped into curves, the barn’s cylindrical shape was meant to protect it from tornadoes, though there is no scientific evidence to support that theory.

 Nevertheless, the barn still stands and a restoration was completed in 1994.
 The barn’s gift shop offers a variety of round barn and Route 66 merchandise, as well as collectibles and antiques.